 The Board of Directors and the Audit Committee are responsible for monitoring the independence of the auditor.
 For this reason, the company has implemented a policy covering the provision of non-audit services by the elected auditors.

-The Annual General Meeting of Oriola held on 19 March 2019 re-elected KPMG Oy Ab, a firm of authorised public accountants, as the company's auditor, with Kirsi Jantunen, Authorised Public Accountant, KHT, as the principal auditor.
-The fees for the statutory audit paid to the auditing firm KPMG in 2019 totalled EUR 218 600.
-In addition, EUR 17 700 was paid for other consultation provided to Group companies.
+The Annual General Meeting of Oriola held on 17 March 2020 re-elected KPMG Oy Ab, a firm of authorised public accountants, as the company’s auditor, with Kirsi Jantunen, Authorised Public Accountant, KHT, as the principal auditor.
+The fees for the statutory audit paid to the member firms of KPMG network in 2020 totalled EUR 226,553.
+In addition, EUR 58,704 was paid for other consultation provided to Group companies.